chrischow/wordle_solver/README.md

 ### Overview
 My Wordle bot follows the broad strategy and implements the two other components of the strategy: the decision rules and a ranking algorithm for choosing words.

 The bot starts off with (1) a candidate set comprising all 12,972 accepted words, and (2) a solution set comprising all 2,315 solution words.
 It will repeatedly measure (1) against (2), and update them both in the course of each game.
-Note how this is inhuman: it has perfect memory of all words, and is able to perfectly distinguish between accepted words and solution words.
-It is also able to evaluate all possible scenarios (candidate vs. solution) one step ahead to choose the statistically optimal outcome.

 The bot moves one step at a time, doing the same things in every step/round:

 1. Put the filtered/remaining candidate and solution sets into a ranking algorithm to calculate scores for all remaining candidates.
 2. Sort the remaining candidates by score.